tskoczylas/t.skoczylas/README.md

 It would be my dream to find a job as a junior developer and to get an opportunity to work in a team of like-minded people where I can show my skills, positive attitude and determination to grow.

-In the last 2 years I have completed a several curses wich list I am provaiding below:
+# In the last 2 years I have completed several curses which list I am providing below:

-1. [JavaStart course](https://javastart.pl/kurs/java) - Full description and all work dokumentation [here](/tskoczylas/JavaStart_Course)
+1. [JavaStart course](https://javastart.pl/kurs/java) - Full description and all work documentation [here](https://github.com/tskoczylas/JavaStart_Course)